Scalable quantum eraser for superconducting integrated circuits: Results and discussion

-\emph{Selective and simultaneous resetting.}-- As an starting point, let us show how to implement the selective and switchable delete of a single qubit in a two-qubit devices.
-It is done in the dispersive regime of interaction, where the couplers frequency $\omega_{c_{n}}$ satisfy $|\omega_{q_{n}} - \omega_{c_{n}}| \gg g_{\mathrm{qc}}$, where the effective dynamics is described by the Hamiltonian~\cite{SM, James2000, James2}
+As a starting point, let us show how to implement the selective and switchable delete of a single qubit in a two-qubit device, addressing the high controllability of the device.
+It is done in the dispersive regime of interaction, where the couplers frequency $\omega_{c_{n}}$ satisfy $|\omega_{q_{n}} - \omega_{c_{n}}| \gg g_{\mathrm{qc}}$, where the effective dynamics is described by the Hamiltonian (detailed in ~\ref{Apen_Effective Hamiltonian})